San Silvestro in Capite

 Description

-San Silvestro in Capite is a church with a rich legacy in Rome before it became the home of the Franciscans and the object of Colona patronage.
+San Silvestro in Capite is a church with a rich legacy in Rome before it became the home of the Franciscans and the object of Colonna patronage.
 A Dominican convent in the 13th century, it served as the base for rent collection for the church’s multitude of property holdings both inside and outside of Rome.

-While most of the medieval art has been covered up or moved.
-Original columns and inscriptions can be found in the courtyard behind the façade.
+While most of the medieval art has been covered up or moved, original columns and inscriptions can be found in the courtyard behind the façade.
 The altar from the church is said to have been moved to either Santi Nereo e Achilleo or San Cesareo in Palatio, both of which are by the Baths of Caracalla.
 Additionally, if you stand further back in the piazza out front, you can see the top of the old medieval roof and the campanile, or bell tower, which still stands today.

 Creator